Partner & Managing Director

 The New Retail: Lessons from China for the West

 This is the third in a series of articles highlighting lessons from China on the future of retail.
 The first article looks at how consumer behavior in China is evolving.
 The second article explores how the online consumer journey is changing.
-The fourth will focus on the integration of offline and online commerce.
+The fourth focuses on how retailers can integrate offline and online commerce.

 When many Western consumer companies develop a new product, they set out on a long, slow process with an uncertain outcome.
 That’s because innovation typically starts internally, with ideas that flow from the business to the consumer (B2C).
 A full rollout could take several months, and during that period, executives are haunted by a single question: “I wonder if this thing will sell?”
 All too often, it won’t, because by the time the product is finally available, the market has already moved on.